 - Virtually zero maintenance for the life of the AFMS installation.

-The successful implementation of the KMC Conquest AFMS by ChampionAC and KMC Controls resolved the end-user’s pressurization and ventilation challenges effectively.
+The successful implementation of the KMC AFMS by ChampionAC and KMC Controls resolved the end-user’s pressurization and ventilation challenges effectively.
 Through accurate and reliable airflow measurement, the end-user achieved compliance with OSHA regulations, reduced costs, and gained long-term monitoring capabilities.
-System integrators and facility managers in similar industries can rely on the proven capabilities of the KMC Conquest AFMS to overcome their airflow measurement issues and ensure a sustainable, efficient, and healthy building environment.
+System integrators and facility managers in similar industries can rely on the proven capabilities of the AFMS to overcome their airflow measurement issues and ensure a sustainable, efficient, and healthy building environment.